Tuesday, January 31, 2023

 • No impacts if any changes to any behind MS

-Gateway aggregation pattern
+· Gateway aggregation pattern

-• Multiple MS exposes through Single Endpoint
+• Multiple MS exposes through a single endpoint

 • Gateway Service endpoint will configure internal web services.